Bruno-Vdr/vssg/Doc/Playground.md

 #### *Text and Images source: [Wikipedia](https://en.wikipedia.org/wiki/Main_Page)

-Enter the Blog directory by doing cd Blog, and then running 'vssg show' you should get:
+Enter the Blog directory by doing cd Blog, and then running 'vssg show -a' you should get:

 ![image](pictures/vssg_show.png)